Lumi-works/follow/README.md

 # follow
-This is a React learning repository
+This is a repository that stores the React study samples